What would you do with a million free images?

 Artists have also had some fun with the images.

-“We are looking for new, inventive ways to navigate, find and display these unseen illustrations.”
 Last year David Normal created four illuminated murals by remixing hundreds of Victorian-era images from the British Library’s collection.
 Normal’s work, “Crossroads of Curiosity” was exhibited at the Burning Man Festival last year, and is currently installed in the British Library’s outdoor piazza.

 Here’s the artist explaining how the “lightbox murals” were made: